phosfox/ml_embedded/README.md

 ## Reinforcement learning

 > [Reinforcement learning](https://openai.com/blog/openai-gym-beta/) (RL) is the subfield of machine learning concerned with decision making and motor control.
-It studies how an agent can learn how to achieve goals in a complex, uncertain environment
+It studies how an agent can learn how to achieve goals in a complex, uncertain environment.

+In [reinforcement learning](https://deepsense.ai/what-is-reinforcement-learning-the-complete-guide/) an artificial intelligence faces a game-like situation.
+The computer employs trial and error to come up with a solution to the problem.
+To get the machine to do what the programmer wants, the artificial intelligence gets either rewards or penalties for the actions it performs.
+Its goal is to maximize the total reward.
+The designer sets the reward-policy and gives the model no hints or suggestions for how to solve this game.
+The model has to figure out by itself how to perform the task to maximize the reward.
+Therefore the model starts from totally random trials and finishes with sophisticated tactics.
+By repeatedly training the game, reinforcement learning is an effective way to hint machine's creativity.

 Reinforcement learning has two goals: